I just used my tongue to change the page of the book I’m reading.

-If your partner is experiencing insomnia due to pain and isn’t linked in with a pain specialist and psychologist, you could support them by finding the right professional for them in your area.
+If your partner is experiencing insomnia due to pain and isn’t linked in with a pain specialist and/or mental health professional, you could support them by finding the right professional for them in your area.
 Read more about why your partner might need to see a psychologist here.

 With love & pain,